-Although regexes are widely supported in most modern SMT string solvers [1, 5, 7, 14, 15, 20, 35, 49-51], no current state-of-the-art tool provides a satisfactory solution to both of these challenges simultaneously.
-With respect to (1), modern strings that arise in applications are generally written in Unicode, but as of today, no SMT solver supports even the Basic Multilingual Plane (BMP or also known as Plane 0), while most widely used regex standards, e.g., the .NET regex standard [31] are based on BMP.
+Although regexes are widely supported in most modern SMT string solvers [1, 2, 4, 9, 11, 19-21, 26, 32, 42, 50, 68-71], no current state-of-the-art tool provides a satisfactory solution to both of these challenges simultaneously.
+With respect to (1), modern strings that arise in applications are generally written in Unicode, but as of today, no SMT solver supports even the Basic Multilingual Plane (BMP or also known as Plane 0), while most widely used regex standards, e.g., the .NET regex standard [46] are based on BMP.
 Additionally, regexes that arise in practice employ character classes such as \w which denotes a word character, i.e. the subset of the character space (e.g. Unicode) which includes the Latin alphabet a-z and other alphabetic symbols.
 With respect to (2), we follow existing work by defining extended regexes to be those that allow intersection and complement.
 As we will see shortly, an efficient treatment of extended regexes has eluded existing techniques.
+One reason behind this is that adding intersection and complement fundamentally affects the difficulty of decision procedures of regexes.
+Recall that emptiness of extended regexes (ERE) is non-elementary [62], and (among other restricted fragments of ERE) ERE without complement is already PSPACE-hard [33] and PSPACEcomplete when restricted further to intersections of classical regexes [39].
+See also the more recent studies [27, 28, 41].